amminadabz/amminadabz.github.io/wiki/music_theory/just_synth.md

 ## Foreword

 This article is a written record of my thought process in conceptualizing the tuning algorithm.
-As such it should be an effective, if not the most efficient, means of understanding why the algorithm works the way it does: each problem that it needs to address, and how it addresses it.
+As such it should be an effective, if not the most efficient, means of learning why the algorithm works the way it does: each problem that it needs to address, and how it addresses it.

 ## Tuning array